Head of Amnesty International USA to speak to Stockton students

-GALLOWAY TOWNSHIP — Paul O'Brien, executive director for Amnesty International USA, will talk to students about how they can get involved with human rights campaigns when he visits Stockton University on Thursday.
+GALLOWAY TOWNSHIP — Paul O'Brien, executive director of Amnesty International USA, will talk to students about how they can get involved with human rights campaigns when he visits Stockton University on Thursday.

-O'Brien will speak from the Campus Center's Meeting Room 5 at 4:30 p.m., where he's likely to explain Amnesty International's human rights work.
-He'll also likely familiarize students with internship opportunities in human rights, law, lobbying and political organizing, the university said on Tuesday.
+O'Brien will speak from the Campus Center's Meeting Room 5 at 4:30 p.m.
+He is expected to explain Amnesty International's human rights work and familiarize students with internship opportunities in human rights, law, lobbying and political organizing, the university said Tuesday in a news release.

-“I’m really excited that Stockton University students will get a chance to talk to Paul and find out more about what Amnesty International is all about,” said Lauren Marie Balasco, an assistant professor of Political Science at Stockton.
-“His visit is a wonderful example when academic programs, student organizations and community partners come together to make something happen.”
+“I’m really excited that Stockton University students will get a chance to talk to Paul and find out more about what Amnesty International is all about,” said Lauren Marie Balasco, an assistant professor of political science at Stockton.
+“His visit is a wonderful example (of) when academic programs, student organizations and community partners come together to make something happen.”

 People are also reading…

-O'Brien came to Amnesty International from Oxfam America, where he co-led the group's efforts to change government policies, corporate practices and public opinion, Stock said.
+O'Brien came to Amnesty International from Oxfam America, where he co-led the group's efforts to change government policies, corporate practices and public opinion, Stockton said.

-O'Brien also has served as an advisor to the Afghan president, the Africa Policy Advisor for CARE and an organizer in informal urban settlements in Nairobi, Kenya.
+He also has served as an adviser to the Afghan president, the Africa policy advisor for CARE and an organizer in informal urban settlements in Nairobi, Kenya.
 He co-founded a community-organizing organization in Kenya and a human rights research consortium in Afghanistan, Stockton said.

 Contact Eric Conklin: